QuentinVincenot/quentinvincenot.github.io/_posts/2024-04-26-Data-governance-models.md

 The idea behind a centralised model is to create a *global organisation containing the main roles and key people within the same perimeter/department*.
 It can sometimes be called a Data Office (positionned under the responsibility of a Chief Data Officer), or a Data Governance Office.

-This centralised organisation has the responsibility to define the company's Data Strategy, and the **Data Governance Strategy** that should accompany data practices.
+This centralised organisation has the responsibility to define the company's **Data Governance Strategy** that should accompany data practices.
 This department is usually made of *accomplished data practitioners, processes experts or experimented business referents* that know the company's business strategy.

 ![Centralised model](assets/2024-04-26-Data-governance-models/centralised-model.png)